Any (webshop)

 </script>

-Snippets can also be simplified to just include a reference to a Content block, by using the syntax data-template="@content-block-id":
+Snippets can also be simplified to just include a reference to an Element block, by using the syntax data-template="@element-block-id":

 <span class="clerk"